 Alimony is a form of spousal support that a person is legally obligated to provide their spouse after divorce.
 Florida law provides for five types of alimony:

 Temporary Alimony is generally awarded for a spouse during the divorce process and ends when the divorce is finalized.

 Bridge-the-Gap Alimony is awarded for a short term after the divorce has finalized and is used for helping the recipient spouse with living expenses for a change in housing or for completing education for employment.

 Rehabilitative Alimony is specifically for the purpose of obtaining training or education for employment and requires a formally outlined plan to be submitted documenting the time and money needed for this purpose.

 Discover how we can help you fight for the spousal support you deserve in your Florida divorce.

 Durational Alimony is used when other types of alimony aren’t sufficient.
 The maximum term for alimony is the length of the marriage itself.

-Permanent alimony is normally only invoked when the recipient spouse lacks the ability to support themselves and permanent financial assistance by a former spouse would be fair and reasonable.
+Permanent alimony is normally only invoked in a long-term marriage when the recipient spouse lacks the ability to support themselves and permanent financial assistance by a former spouse would be fair and reasonable.